ForgeBYTES/.github/profile/README.md

 # ForgeBYTES ⚒️🔥

-**ForgeBYTES is an LLM-driven security lab for binary inspection, mutation, and infection detection.**
+**ForgeBYTES** is an organization focused on building LLM-driven byte-level security tools.

-Our main project, **AnvilELF**, is a next-generation ELF analysis framework that combines
-static inspection, structural validation, disassembly, and AI-assisted reasoning.
-It’s where human expertise meets LLM intelligence — turning binary structure into contextual insight.
+Our main project, **AnvilELF**, is an ELF binary analysis lab for inspection, mutation, and infection detection — powered by **Kurama**, an autonomous AI operator built on top of OpenAI’s GPT model.
+Kurama is designed to analyze and mutate ELF binaries under user-defined tasks using built-in commands.

-Built on a purist object-oriented philosophy, with **SOLID** principles, **full test coverage**, and a relentless focus on **maintainability**.
+Built on a composition-first OOP philosophy, with **SOLID** principles, **full test coverage**, and a relentless focus on **maintainability**.
-Everything starts at the same level: _bytes_.
+Everything starts at the same level: **_bytes_**.

 **Minimalism.
 Composition.
 Byte-level precision.**